xet7/TSC/tsc/docs/scripting/index.md

 Interaction with C++
 --------------------

-SMC is written in C++.
+TSC is written in C++.
 As such, all method calls that actually _do_ anything in the gameplay must be translated to C++ function calls.
-For this to happen, each SMC-related mruby object is wrapped around a C++ pointer that points to the actual underlying C++ object.
+For this to happen, each TSC-related mruby object is wrapped around a C++ pointer that points to the actual underlying C++ object.
 Whenever you call a method on the mruby object, that method unwraps the C++ pointer, translates the mruby arguments you hand to the method to